-The campus-based blended option is primarily designed to serve those who wish to pursue full-time academic study with part-time field experience.
-The online program combines working professionals in student affairs and higher education with students who have not worked professionally yet, who may gain field experience at our partner campuses.
 Admission to programs is competitive.
 The program follows the CAS Standards for master's level graduate preparation programs in student affairs.
-The program also requires at least half-time employment in academic or student affairs while enrolled.
+The program also requires at least half-time employment in academic or student affairs while enrolled to meet the standards for supervised field experience.